-Plastics sells its products primarily in North America, Europe, and South and Central America with additional sales in Asia Pacific.
-Plastics utilizes an internal direct sales force, with senior management actively participating in developing and maintaining close contacts with customers.
+Plastics sells its products primarily in North America, Europe, and South and Central America with additional sales in Asia Pacific and Africa.
+Plastics primarily utilizes an internal direct sales force, with senior management actively participating in developing and maintaining close contacts with customers.